Four-Armed Marimba Robot Uses Deep Learning to Compose Its Own Music

 IEEE Spectrum: Are the compositions that you selected to share videos of representative of what Shimon comes up with?
 Or did you select some that came out particularly well?

 Gil Weinberg: These are the first two compositions Shimon composed using deep learning.
 No selection on our part.
-They are representing the dataset Shimon learned from and the seed motif he was fed.
-One can imagine that if we extend the dataset to include other music, and if we provide different kinds of seed melodies, the music Shimon will generate would be quite different.
+They are representing the data set Shimon learned from and the seed motif he was fed.
+One can imagine that if we extend the data set to include other music, and if we provide different kinds of seed melodies, the music Shimon will generate would be quite different.

 If you trained the robot on only one type of music (say, classical music, or even classical music by a particular composer or school of composers), to what extent would the music it composes be identifiable as being related to the training set?

-Weinberg: Shimon’s music is very much related to the training set, so if the dataset had only one composer, the music would probably be quite identifiable with that composer (or genre).
+Weinberg: Shimon’s music is very much related to the training set, so if the data set had only one composer, the music would probably be quite identifiable with that composer (or genre).
 There is another important parameter at play, which is the seed music, which can lead to significant variations of the outcome.

 Why do you feed Shimon motifs, riffs, and licks, and other musical fragments as well as complete songs?
 How does it integrate those two things?

 Mason Bretan: We want the network to learn important structural concepts.
 If we draw an analogue to language, in order for someone to write a story, he or she would need to understand the concept of words, sentences, paragraphs, and so on.
 In music, things such as licks, motifs, passages, and so on are somewhat analogous components.
 To encourage learning these musical concepts, we don’t explicitly say, “Here is a motif, here is a full song, here is a lick.”
-Instead, we train the network dynamically, by varying the sequence length so that sometimes the network has to predict the next measure given just the previous measure, or sometimes given the previous two measures, or sometimes given the previous eight measures, all the way up to 16 measures.
+Instead, we train the network dynamically, by varying the sequence length so that sometimes the network has to predict the next measure given just the previous measure, or sometimes given the previous 2 measures, or sometimes given the previous 8 measures, all the way up to 16 measures.

 Can you give us a more detailed description of the process that Shimon uses to compose original music?

 Bretan: The first (and arguably most important) step is learning an effective numerical representation of a small snippet of music, like a single beat or a few beats of music.
 This is called “neural embedding.”
-In language modeling, you may have heard of “word to vector” or “word2vec” which is a method for a network to learn word concepts such as the words “good,” “great,” “pleasant,” “wonderful,” and so forth are all semantically similar.
+In language modeling, you may have heard of “word to vector” or “word2vec,” which is a method for a network to learn word concepts—such as the words “good,” “great,” “pleasant,” and “wonderful”—that are all semantically similar.
 A similar process is done in this work for music so that a network learns how to effectively represent small musical snippets such that similar snippets are grouped closer together.

 Does Shimon have a particular style as a composer?
 Can you elaborate on how Shimon’s compositions are different from the music that humans create?

 Weinberg: The underlying rationale behind all of our robotic musicians is to combine between music that we humans love and appreciate (using machine listening and machine learning) and new ways to play and think about music (using algorithms that humans can’t or don’t use).
-Here, the deep learning architectures aim at capturing musical concepts and patterns that are used by humans.
-As part of the generation phase, we can play with the algorithms to add mathematical permutations that are machine based, and may lead to novel music, which may be beautiful, inspiring, and strange.
+Here, the deep-learning architectures aim at capturing musical concepts and patterns that are used by humans.
+As part of the generation phase, we can play with the algorithms to add mathematical permutations that are machine based and may lead to novel music, which may be beautiful, inspiring, and strange.

 Are there practical applications for this learning and improvisation technique beyond musical composition?

-Weinberg: We are using LSTM (Long Short Term Memory) networks, and unit selection—both approaches can be (and have been) used in language modeling and generation, which can be equivalent to “improvisation.”
+Weinberg: We are using LSTM (Long Short Term Memory) networks, and unit selection; both approaches can be (and have been) used in language modeling and generation, which can be equivalent to “improvisation.”

 What are you working on next?

-Weinberg: We started to look at using deep learning to learn not only from symbolic notation, but also from human performance of the music in the dataset.
-This could allow the robot not only to learn what notes to play but also how to play them so the music sounds rich and expressive (controlling parameters such as micro-timing, articulation and intonation).
+Weinberg: We started to look at using deep learning to learn not only from symbolic notation but also from human performance of the music in the data set.
+This could allow the robot to learn not only what notes to play but also how to play them so the music sounds rich and expressive (controlling parameters such as microtiming, articulation and intonation).

 Bretan: The next big questions I have are about interaction and how developing a deeper understanding of embodiment influences the compositional and perceptual processes of music.
 Shimon has four arms: How does that influence its interpretation of music compared to a human with two arms and 10 fingers?